-Data Master 2.0: Collaborate and ensure data quality at all times.
+Data Master 2.0: Ensure data quality

 New Data Master features, now in Early Access, provide teams with an easy way to stop bad data at the source with data frameworks, data validation, and data quality enforcement.